Rappetor/Sovol-SV08-Mainline/README.md

 > [!IMPORTANT]
 > When connecting the ST-Link to the printer, make sure the printer is powered OFF.
 The MCU will be powered by the ST-Link.<br>
 > Also make sure your ST-Link has the latest firmware, use the STM32CubeProgrammer application 'Firmware upgrade' button for this.

+> [!NOTE]
+> After flashing the Katapult firmware the printer will start up silently; no fans, no light, and no display during boot.
+Don't be alarmed, this is normal.
+We will enable these functions again in step 8.

 To make life easier in the future we are going to flash Katapult to our MCUs (we flash Katapult on both the mainboard MCU _and_ the toolhead MCU).
 This is a bootloader that makes it possible to flash Klipper firmware without the ST-Link via CANBus, USB or UART by the Host.